Kong/lua-resty-worker-events/README.markdown

 0.3.2, xx-Apr-2018

+- change: add a stacktrace to handler errors
 - fix: failing error handler if value was non-serializable, see issue #5
 - fix: fix a test for the weak handlers